great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ## Next Steps: Implementing Missingness Strategies

-Through this guide, we explored effective strategies for managing missing data with Great Expectations.
+Through this guide, you explored effective strategies for managing missing data with Great Expectations.
 Here's how you can take these practices forward:

 1. Integrate the discussed Expectations into your current projects.
 2. Use the [Expectation Gallery](https://greatexpectations.io/expectations/) to explore more detailed Expectations and tailor them to your needs.